R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

  ../virtme/virtme-run --kimg arch/x86/boot/bzImage --rwdir ../testfuzz/ --qemu-opts  -m 2G -smp 2 -enable-kvm
 {% endhighlight %}

-what is next step?
-add APIs and system calls to proto file and cover them in DEFINE_PROTO_FUZZER.
+The next step involves incorporating APIs and system calls into the proto file and ensuring they are included in the DEFINE_PROTO_FUZZER.
+This will enable the ability to fuzz additional subsystems within the Linux kernel.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/